ckaestne/seai/README.md

 # Machine Learning in Production / AI Engineering (17-445/17-645/17-745/11-695)

-### Spring 2021
+### Spring 2022

-Spring 2021 has wrapped up.
-We will next offer the course again in Spring 2022.

 *Formerly **Software Engineering for AI-Enabled Systems (SE4AI)**, CMU course that covers how to build, deploy, assure, and maintain applications with machine-learned models.
 Covers also **responsible AI** (safety, security, fairness, explainability) and **MLOps**.
 The course is crosslisted both as **Machine Learning in Production** and **AI Engineering**.
-For earlier offerings see websites for [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), and [Fall 2020](https://ckaestne.github.io/seai/F2020/).
-This Spring 2021 offering is designed for students with some data science experience (e.g., has taken a machine learning course, has used sklearn) and basic programming skills, but will not expect a software engineering background.*
+For earlier offerings see websites for [Fall 2019](https://ckaestne.github.io/seai/F2019), [Summer 2020](https://ckaestne.github.io/seai/S2020), [Fall 2020](https://ckaestne.github.io/seai/F2020/), and [Spring 2021](https://ckaestne.github.io/seai/S2021/).
+This Spring 2022 offering is designed for students with some data science experience (e.g., has taken a machine learning course, has used sklearn) and basic programming skills, but will not expect a software engineering background.
+Going forward we expect to offer this course every spring semester (not fall, not summer).*

-For researchers, educators, or others interested in this topic, we share all course material, including slides and assignments, under a creative commons license on GitHub (https://github.com/ckaestne/seai/) and have recently published an article describing the rationale and the design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
+For researchers, educators, or others interested in this topic, we share all course material, including slides and assignments, under a creative commons license on GitHub (https://github.com/ckaestne/seai/) and have also published an article describing the rationale and the initial design of this course: [Teaching Software Engineering for AI-Enabled Systems](https://arxiv.org/abs/2001.06691).
 Video recordings of the Summer 2020 offering are online on the [course page](https://ckaestne.github.io/seai/S2020/#course-content).
 We would be happy to see this course or a similar version taught somewhere else.
-See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on the topic.
+See also an [annotated bibliography](https://github.com/ckaestne/seaibib) on research in this field.

 ## Course Description